Verstegen Lab

 Our goal is to contribute groundbreaking science toward unraveling the CNS circuits that drive physiology, using the lower urinary tract (LUT) as a model system.

 We study neural circuits and explore how urinary continence is maintained.
-Our ambition is to identify all functional neuron subtypes in the micturition reflex pathway.
-We also investigate how signals originating from within (i.e., bladder fullness), are sensed and become integrated in neuronal circuits, before leading to a micturition (urination) event.
+We aim to identify the functional neuronal subtypes in the micturition reflex pathway - in both the brain and spinal cord.
+We also investigate how signals originating from within (i.e., bladder fullness) are sensed and integrated into neuronal circuits before leading to a micturition (urination) event.

 ** For a Post-doctoral fellowship opportunity: please send an email with your CV, a description of your research interests and career goals, and contact information for three references.